springernature/frontend-toolkits/toolkits/global/packages/global-customer-satisfaction-input/README.md

 # Global Customer Satisfaction Input

-> **Warning**
-> This component is currently [an experimental version](https://github.com/springernature/frontend-elements-docs/blob/main/user-guide/versioning.md#component-state).
-Please do not use this component on production at this time.

 The Global Customer Satisfaction Input component is the frontend for an overall solution for gathering customer satisfaction feedback, the documentation for which can be found here: https://customer-satisfaction-survey.public.springernature.app/docs/introduction.

 The component comprises a set of 5 pictographic radio inputs used to collect a satisfaction score from our customers.
 The user is able to submit one of the following scores: Awful, Bad, OK, Good, Great.